intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/VFL/overview.md

 # Vertical Federated Learning
 Vertical Federated Learning (VFL) is a federated machine learning case where multiple data sets share the same sample ID space but differ in feature space.

-VFL of multi-parties is supported in BigDL PPML.
+VFL is supported in BigDL PPML.
 It allows users to train a federated machine learning model where data features are held by different parties.
 In BigDL PPML, the following VFL scenarios are supported.
 * **Private Set Intersection**: To get data intersection of different VFL parties.
 * **Neural Network Model**: To train common neural network model with Pytorch or Tensorflow backend across VFL parties.
-* **FGBoost Model**: To train gradient boosted decision tree (GBDT) model across VFL parties.
+* **FGBoost Model**: To train gradient boosted decision tree (GBDT) model across multiple VFL parties.

 ## Key Concepts
 A **FL Server** is a gRPC server to handle requests from FL Client.
 A **FL Client** is a gRPC client to send requests to FL Server.
 These requests include: